Women's Party (South Korea): 2020 South Korean general elections

-The Women's Party’s 10 major pledges addressed issues such as closing the gender pay gap, women’s housing rights, reducing the burden of childcare, right to health etc., and prioritized curbing digital sexual crimes.
+The Women's Party's 10 major pledges addressed issues such as closing the gender pay gap, women's housing rights, reducing the burden of childcare, right to health etc., and prioritized curbing digital sexual crimes.

 The party nominated four candidates for proportional representation: Lee Ji Won (First and second party representative), Lee Gyeong Ok (Chairperson of the South Gyeongsang Provincial Party), Park Bo Ram, Kim Ju Hee.

 With 208,697 (0.74%) votes during its first election, the party came in 10th among parties who won seats in proportional representation.

+During the 2020 election, online supporters of the Women's Party targeted Green Party candidate Kim Ki-hong with an online hate campaign.
+Party members began cyberbullying Kim, who was Korea's first transgender candidate for Parliament, calling her "an uncle in a skirt" and other transphobic remarks.
+Kim resigned from the election on 11 April, four days before the election, and died by suicide on 24 February 2021.
+In the suicide note, Kim noted the constant online harassment during the 2020 South Korean legislative election as the main reason for her worsening mental health.

 Party convention 2020

-Following the general elections, the Women's Party held a virtual party convention on September 5 amid Covid-19.
+Following the general elections, the Women's Party held a virtual party convention on September 5 amid COVID-19.
 Lee Ji-won, Chang Ji-yoo, and Kim Jin-ah were newly elected as the second representatives.

 Seoul mayoral by-election 2021

 Seoul mayor Park Won-soon died by suicide July 9, 2020, the day after his former secretary filed a complaint to the police alleging that Park had sexually harassed her.

 Two candidates, Kim Jin-ah and Lee Ji-won, former and current co-representatives, ran in the party's primary, and Kim Jin-ah was elected.
 Candidate Kim Jin-ah emphasized that "the election was caused by the sexual misconduct case of the late former Seoul Mayor Park Won-soon," and pledged a 50% quota of female executives at public institutions under the slogan "Seoul where women are good to live alone."